 The nurses’ lawsuit correctly identifies the for-profit Texas-based Tenet Healthcare—with total assets of $23.5 billion and an annual operating income of $1.5 billion—with primary responsibility for the catastrophe that unfolded in Detroit in late March and early April as the pandemic overtook the city.

-Their court submission quotes several false statements made by Tenet CEO Ronald A. Rittenmeyer—who earned a total annual compensation of $15 million dollars as recently as 2018—about the company having a “fully detailed response program in place” in the lead up to the crisis in Detroit.
+Their court submission quotes several false statements made by Tenet CEO Ronald A. Rittenmeyer—who earned a total annual compensation of $15 million as recently as 2018—about the company having a “fully detailed response program in place” in the lead up to the crisis in Detroit.
 The lawsuit also quotes Rittenmeyer boasting falsely to investors, after Tenet had received $500 million in no-strings-attached US government grants, that the company’s hospitals were “never overwhelmed” during the pandemic.

 Along with the return on investment priorities of Tenet Healthcare, its chief executives and stakeholders, there are other related and critical factors that contributed to the high rate of deaths at DMC Sinai-Grace Hospital.